eonist/eonist.github.io/_posts/2018-09-18-userdefaults.md

 - bool returns `false`

 ### Extra
-- `didChangeNotification` //allows you to get notifications when there is a change in the data of the userDefaults (only for the thread you currently operate at)
+- `didChangeNotification` // allows you to get notifications when there is a change in the data of the userDefaults (only for the thread you currently operate at)
 - Create a custom UserDefault instance: `init?(suiteName: String?)` //Creates a user defaults object initialized with the defaults for the specified database name.
    - `func addSuite(named: String)` //Inserts the specified domain name into the receiver’s search list.
    - `func removeSuite(named: String)` //Removes the specified domain name from the receiver’s search list.